 Cultured marble is a mixture of marble dust and binder that, while it looks like marble, isn't as resistant to damage or staining as actual marble.
 Because of this, you may eventually find that your cultured marble vanity has lost its good looks with age, attracting a collection of stains in the process.

 Remove any fixtures attached to the vanity top.
-Use a putty knife to cut through the caulking around the fixture base then pull the caulk free with the knife's edge.
-Loosen any screws or bolts holding the fixture in place with a screwdriver or adjustable wrench, and then pull the fixture free.
+Use a putty knife to cut through the caulking around the fixture base; then pull the caulk free with the knife's edge.
+Loosen any screws or bolts holding the fixture in place with a screwdriver or adjustable wrench and then pull the fixture free.

 Apply a layer of primer to the surface of the vanity using a paint roller to create an even coat.
 Allow the primer to dry overnight before continuing.